 As an Outschool educator, you should empower your learners to seek out and understand multiple perspectives.
 By including Indigenous peoples’ histories, experiences, arts, and academic resources in your classroom, you help ensure that every person’s story is told.
 As we are a global community, you may even have Native learners present in your classes, and you can help them feel represented by including viewpoints from their nation or other Indigenous nations in your lessons.

 We’ve put together a few guidelines for teaching Indigenous perspectives in collaboration with an expert Indigenous & Native American Histories educator.
-The tips below may be especially helpful for any educator who is not from an Indigenous background themselves but strives to embody the EPIC teaching principles of intentionality and connection by prioritizing accurate representation of Indigenous peoples.
+The tips below may be especially helpful for any educator who is not from an Indigenous background themselves but strives to be an intentional, connected educator by prioritizing giving an accurate representation of Indigenous peoples.

 1. Evaluate your resources

 When designing your curriculum, be very intentional about which resources you use to gain knowledge and insights into the cultures or communities you are teaching about.
 Whenever possible, use resources written by Native authors and creators or that are put forth by legitimate Native nations and organizations.
 If using additional resources, evaluate the information and ideas being presented by cross-referencing them with Native sources.

 The words you use to describe a person, tradition, or group are powerful.
 Take the time to learn and make note of which terms are accurate and appropriate to describe the Indigenous peoples referenced in your lesson.
 Some key points to remember to create an inclusive classroom are: